 Precipitated withdrawal occurs when an antagonist blocks opioids from binding to an individual’s brain.
 Symptoms can be more intense and frequent.

 People should use antagonists to end their addictions.
-They can get support from medical professionals, then begin their recovery journey.
+They can get support from medical professionals and then begin their recovery journey.
 No one has to go far to recover from drugs.
 Southern California Sunrise Recovery Centers serve Laguna Niguel and Mission Viejo.
 Contact us today.